 Supermodels and rock stars partying in Ibiza Town and San Antonio; famous DJs flying into major European nightclubs for two-hour sets and long lazy days on the beach before it starts all over again - this is how many people see Ibiza.
 The perfect destination for a younger clientele, Ibiza’s reputation as a party capital can't be beaten.
 But it's not all partying in the Balearics: there's a whole other side to this pretty island.
 Breathtaking scenery, tranquil whitewashed villages dotted on hilltops, little bars serving tapas and tinto de verano and remote beaches backed by pine-clad hills make unforgettable days out for all ages.

 The island is also peppered with holistic retreats offering everything from relaxing sunset massages to full-blown yoga holidays.
 While the younger members of the family are sleeping off a heavy night, why not drive up into the mountains and see the real Ibiza, stopping for lunch and treating yourself to a holistic massage?
 You may actually find some of them get up to join you and you can make a family day of it!

 - An Ibiza boat tour followed by a heavenly seafood lunch on the beach.

 - A sunset massage or relaxing yoga day at a yoga retreat.

 - A browse amongst the hippy market stalls for white kaftans, baskets and jewellery.

 - A drive across the island, stopping for family selfies at the most spectacular sights.

 - Pre-dinner drinks and dinner in the Old Town and clubbing for those who can take the heat.

-Stay together here: Casa Ibiza, Santa Eulalia Del Rio
+Stay together here: White Casa, Santa Eulalia Del Rio

 2. FRIENDLY AND CULTURAL IRELAND